Nikhil-07-star/Health-Symptom-Checker/README.md

 ## Troubleshooting

 - Missing API key
-    - app.py requires the GEMINI_API_KEY environment variable.
-    - check_models.py requires the key in .streamlit/secrets.toml.
+    - app.py and check_models.py requires the GEMINI_API_KEY in .streamlit/secrets.toml.

 - “The model did not return valid JSON”
     - The app tries to parse the model output as JSON.
 If parsing fails, the raw response is shown.